 Security?
 How close to the developers is this managed?
 Separate security departments are often understaffed.
 Do you keep an eye on the OWASP top ten?
 Are you religious about escaping strings when composing SQL queries?

 How loosely coupled is your architecture or is it a big ball of mud?
 This is another thing that burned me recently.
-With mod_perl potentially going away in some form, parts of the system could have been moved to a new framework.
+With mod_perl potentially going away in some form, parts of the system should have been moved to a new framework.

 What other tools do you have and who chose them?
 Are you running popular systems for monitoring or code review or some open-source system that might wither on the vine?